E10

 Battery Over-Voltage / Charger Fault

-E10 displayed and engine shuts down; controller indicates high battery voltage or charging fault.
+E10 displayed and the engine shuts down; the controller indicates high battery voltage or a charging fault.

 Advertisements